sameershaik-coder/fastapi-k8s-demo/README.md

 # FastAPI Microservices with Kubernetes

-This project contains two microservices (Orders and Sales) built with FastAPI, PostgreSQL, and deployed on Kubernetes using Minikube.
+This project contains two microservices (Orders and Sales) built with FastAPI, PostgreSQL, and deployed on Kubernetes using Minikube with Ingress controller.

 ## Architecture